-SUPERINTENDENTS: Christina Conner ASSISTANT SUPERINTENDENTS: Joshua Conner, Brandi & Caleb LaFond, Lizzy Vajnar
+SUPERINTENDENTS: Christina Conner and Brandi Lafond ASSISTANT SUPERINTENDENTS: Joshua Conner, Caleb Lafond and Lizzy Vainar

 Register your entries into the fairentry.com system by the Fair entry deadline.
-Check in items on Monday, July 18, 3 - 7 p.m.
-Schedule a time before the Fair to visit with a judge on Tuesday, July 19.
+Check in items on Monday, July 17, 3-7 p.m.
+Schedule a time before the Fair to visit with a judge on Tuesday, July 18.
 If a 4-H'er cannot attend judging, attach a note card explaining how the article was planned and made.
-Exhibits will release from 8:00 - 9 a.m. on Sunday, July 24.

-1. A member may make only one entry in this division.
+- 1. A member may make only one entry in this division. - 2.

-2. Exhibits in this division are open to educational displays or promotional posters.
 Exhibits in this division are open to educational displays or promotional posters.
+Exhibits in this division are open to educational displays or promotional posters.
 Follow copyright laws as explained in the General Rules as you are preparing your exhibit.
 Take care to select durable materials to withstand Fair conditions.
 Entries will prominently incorporate the 4-H Clover with KSRE co-branding and should include the Kansas 4-H Shooting sports emblem.
-Failure to do so will penalize entry one ribbon color.

-3. The educational display must be the standard tri-fold 4'X 3; no additional table space available for promotional brochures or display items; content not to exceed display board borders.
+Failure to do so will penalize entry one ribbon color. - 3.
+The educational display must be the standard tri-fold 4'X 3; no additional table space available for promotional brochures or display items; content not to exceed display board borders.

-4. Promotional posters: must be flat and no larger than 22"x 30".
+- 4. Promotional posters: must be flat and no larger than 22"x 30".
 THE EXHIBIT SIZE RULE WILL BE STRICTLY ENFORCED!
-Exhibits exceeding the size guidelines will be penalized one ribbon color.

-5. Notebooks - must be displayed in an 8 /2"X11", 3-ring binder.

-6. EXHIBITORS MUST COMPLY WITH STATE AND FEDERAL LAWS AND FAIR MANAGEMENT POLICIES.
+Exhibits exceeding the size guidelines will be penalized one ribbon color. - 5.
+Notebooks must be displayed in an 8 1⁄2"X11", 3-ring binder. - 6.
+EXHIBITORS MUST COMPLY WITH STATE AND FEDERAL LAWS AND FAIR MANAGEMENT POLICIES.
 No "live" ammunition containing propellant or explosive powders may be used in any display!
 An inert substitution must be used in lieu of powder and "live" ammunition.
-The substitution must be clearly described on the back of the poster, display or in the notebook.

-7. Name, county, age and year in project should be in a prominent location on the exhibit.

-8. Educational displays and posters judged on the following criteria:
+The substitution must be clearly described on the back of the poster, display or in the notebook. - 7.
+Name, county, age and year in project should be in a prominent location on the exhibit. - 8.
+Educational displays and posters judged on the following criteria:

 Stopping Power 15

-Interest, Holding Power .15
+Interest, Holding Power 15

 4-H Project Application

-Mechanical Power
+Mechanical Power 5

 Personal Growth 25

-Educational Value .
-25
+Educational Value 25

-\Class 1 Educational Display.
+^{}Class 1 Educational Display.
 Must be directly related to the Shooting Sports project. (standard tri-fold boards only, no larger than 3'x4')